MrLutik/KiraTools/README.md

 ```
 chmod +x ./fnnetcheck.sh
 ./fnnetcheck.sh > netcheck.log
-# This will help to understand if your node has issues with peers
+# This will help to investigate if your node has issues with peers
 ```
 ### mnnetcheck.sh - MINIMAL NODE only. ^^